 All medicines, meant for humans or animals should be kept well away from the reach of pets.
 Even natural products and herbal supplements need to be stored out of their reach.
 That is because the chemicals in these medicines and supplements get metabolized very differently in animals than they are in humans and may lead to severe or sometimes even life threatening consequences.

 Medicines are best stored in a cabinet that is too high for your pets’ reach and impossible for them to open.
-It’s not a good idea to leave medicines on the night stand, kitchen counter or the coffee table, and if you accidentally drop any pills, you will need to
+It’s not a good idea to leave medicines on the night stand, kitchen counter or the coffee table, and if you accidentally drop any pills, you will need to ensure you pick up each pill before your pets get to them.

 Also, it’s a good idea to store human and animal medication in two separate places to avoid any mix-ups.